VerticeOne/cloudformation-aws-vertice-cco-integration/README.md

 - `member` (IAM role should be allowed to monitor your AWS services); or
 - `combined` (both `billing` and `member` resources should be set up).

+##### BillingBucketName

+The **BillingBucketName** will be required in order for the role to have the correct policy.

 ##### VerticeSTSExternalID

-Unique identifier for the Vertice platform to assume the IAM role in your account.
+The Unique identifier provided to you for the Vertice platform to assume the IAM role in your account.

 #### Optional parameters

 The creation of specific resources is further controlled by the **BillingReportCreate**, **BillingBucketCreate** and **VerticeIAMRoleCreate** parameters.
-The **BillingBucketName** will usually also need to be provided.
 Please see the `Parameters` section of the template for further details.